Legislation for landlords: Everything you need to know

 These schemes ensure that the deposit is kept safe during the tenancy, and they also arbitrate over disputes between tenants and landlords.
 Deposits can be used to cover damage to the property (not including fair wear and tear) and cleaning issues at the end of the tenancy.

 Take a look at our tenancy deposit protection guidance.

 The private rented sector has seen significant changes over the last few years which have changed the rental landscape.

 A number of ‘deposit replacement’ options have recently entered the market offering tenants an alternative to traditional tenancy deposit protection.
-Hamilton Fraser will be launching its very own deposit replacement product, Ome, in early 2020.
-Find out more about deposit alternatives, and how they could benefit you and your tenants.
+Hamilton Fraser launched its very own deposit replacement product, Ome, in early 2020.
+Find out more about deposit replacements, and how they could benefit you and your tenants.